odoo/documentation/point_of_sale/overview/setup.rst

 Then you need to reboot your machine.

-Start the local Odoo instance
+Start the local Twenty20 instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We must launch the Odoo server with the correct settings
+We must launch the Twenty20 server with the correct settings

 ``$ ./odoo.py --load=web,hw_proxy,hw_posbox_homepage,hw_posbox_upgrade,hw_scale,hw_scanner,hw_escpos``